wrapperband/FeathercoinWalletGuide/README.md

 All the Feathercoin specific features have been inherited including, ACP, eHRC , QRCodes, QRsnap.

-By moving upsteam Feathercoin can now offer new features the core system offers.
-In particular by using the plugins FTC has included Shapeshift, coinector and Bitmessage facilities.
+By moving upstream Feathercoin can now offer new features the core system offers.
+In particular by using the plugins FTC has included Shapeshift, Coinector and Bitmessage facilities.

 Feathercoin development is already moving on to including FTC facilities in 0.11 core series, whilst maintaining and refining the 0.9.x as a bridge.
 The aim currently is to include more difficult major changes in the 0.1x.x series that will require a hard fork and all users upgrade.